-New High-Quality Criteria for Work-Based Learning Released for Public Comment
+High-Quality Criteria for Work-Based Learning Released for Public Comment

-With generous support from the Walton Family Foundation, EdSystems convened a diverse, statewide advisory group to develop criteria to support districts in enhancing their professional learning offerings in alignment with the College and Career Pathways Endorsements.
+With generous support from the Walton Family Foundation, EdSystems convened a diverse, statewide advisory group to develop criteria to support districts in enhancing their professional learning offerings in alignment with the College and Career Pathway Endorsement.
 Advisory members contributed unique perspectives to finalize high-quality criteria and resources, as well as contributed equity and advising considerations for each section.
 The culminating document consists of high-quality criteria and resources for:

 • Career Awareness